Pennsylvania Blueberry Festivals in 2020

 Directions: Click here for

-Blueberry Festival offers a variety of food options sure to satisfy everyone
+The Blueberry Festival offers a variety of food options sure to satisfy

-from foodies to finicky eaters.
-The Blueberry Brewery Tasting Tent will give
+everyone from foodies to finicky eaters.
+The Blueberry Brewery Tasting Tent

-festival goers the opportunity to taste various samples of beer, wine, mead,
+will give festival goers the opportunity to taste various samples of beer,

-and vodka from local producers.
-After their tasting, visitors can purchase a
+wine, mead, and vodka from local producers.
+After their tasting, visitors

-Johnson Barn lower level, Blacksmith - Upper Meadow; Colonial Cooking -
+Horse-Powered Wheel - Johnson Barn lower level, Blacksmith - Upper Meadow;

 Black Moshannon State Park Blueberry Bash - Saturday, July 7,